Sailwayfun/traffic-light/README.md

 ## React
 In React, effects are run in a callback of the hook useEffect.
 The useEffect hook is run when a component is mounted to the DOM, and anytime a dependency listed in the second argument changes.

-Also, state is tracked through useState hook, so useEffect must deal with state updates, too.
+Also, the current light state needs to be run when a side effect is run, so useEffect must deal with state updates, too.

 setTimeout returns a timer that should be clear when the component is unmounted, that is, just before every next render.
 So useEffect should return a function that clears side effects.